 500 g Asian-style noodles (I used gluten-free brown rice, pumpkin & ginger noodles)

 1. In a wok or large, deep skillet heat the coconut oil over a medium heat.
 Add the ginger and garlic and sauté, stirring, for 3-5 minutes, add the curry paste and cook for 1 minute, until fragrant.

-2. Add the coconut milk, peanut butter and soy sauce.
+2. Add the coconut milk, peanut butter, soy sauce and broth.
 Use a whisk to dissolve the peanut butter.
 Simmer for about 7-8 minutes to allow the flavors to develop.
 Add the vegetables to the wok and cook until crisp-tender, about 3-4 minutes (depending on preference; I like mine al dente, with some crunch).

 3. In the meantime, cook the noodles until al dente (according to package instructions).
 Drain, rinse and set aside.